saltzm/async_io_uring/README.md

 support.
 It is currently relatively complete, but has a few remaining `TODO`s in the source.
 It's not used in production anywhere currently.

+See the `examples` directory for an echo client and server that use the event loop.

 # Goals

 * **Minimal**: Wraps the `IO_Uring` library in the most lightweight way